Ori0112/Pewlett-Hackard-Analysis/README.md

 ![Screenshot](mentorship.png)

-* Employees who were born in 1965 are eligible for the mentorship program
+* Employees who were born in 1965 are eligible for the mentorship program.
-* 1,549 of the Pewlett Hackard Employees qualify
+* 1,549 of the Pewlett Hackard Employees qualify.
-* The majority of the eligible employees have a senior staff title
+* The majority of the eligible employees have a "Senior Staff" title.
-* The minority of the eligible employees have an assistant engineer title
+* The minority of the eligible employees have an "Assistant Engineer" title.

 ## Summary